tlockcuff/node-utilities-server/routes/testing/how.md

     << "info" { uuid }
         requests info on a run test.
     >> "info" { UUID, LastRan: Date, Failed: Number, Results: JSON[] }

+# Posting to a server
+    Server gets and ID and a zipfile.
+    The server will store the zip and extract the zip to a folder, overwriting the entire folder The server will return a READY signal.
+# Get info from server
+    Socket gets a 'testing' call with the project ID.
+    Server looks for the folder and zip file.
+        If it finds the folder:
+            it checks to find the meta.json inside and returns the data inside. otherwise it sends back a READY signal.
+        Otherwise:
+            it returns a NO_DATA signal

+# Socket starts tests
+    Socket gets ID
+    Server checks to see if Folder exists with the ID if not, it checks to see if the zip exists. if not, it throws a NO_DATA signal if so, the server runs the testing command the server pipes the results to the socket stream the server keeps a record of each pass and fail at the end of the stream, the server stores the info in a meta.json contained in the project test folder.
+        Server returns a COMPLETED signal.